hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

-I hope this blog post answers any questions you may have had in regards to how to configure single sign-on for HPE GreenLake Private Cloud Enterprise on the HPE GreenLake platform using Okta Active Directory.
+I hope this blog post answers any questions you may have had in regards to how to configure single sign-on for HPE GreenLake Private Cloud Enterprise on the HPE GreenLake edge-to-cloud platform using Okta Active Directory.
 Please return back to the [HPE Developer blog](https://developer.hpe.com/blog) for more tips and tricks on working with the HPE GreenLake edge-to-cloud platform.
 If you have any further questions, please feel free to reach out to us via the #glc-support Slack channel.